-Short-term rentals are only permitted in an operator's primary residence in residential and mixed-use zones, meaning a dwelling unit cannot be purchased or leased solely for short-term rental purposes.
-Both homeowners and tenants may rent out their primary residence for up to 180 nights per year, including the full home or up to three bedrooms.
-Operators must register with the City of Toronto's Municipal Licensing and Standards department and obtain a license, with all listings required to display a valid City-issued registration number in the format STR-0000-XXXXXX.
+Short-term rentals in Toronto are only permitted in an operator's primary residence in residential and mixed-use zones, for rental periods of no more than 28 consecutive days.
+Both homeowners and tenants may rent out their primary residence, including the full home or up to three bedrooms, but are limited to 180 nights per year for whole-home rentals.
+Operators must register with the City of Toronto's Municipal Licensing and Standards department, pay a $50 annual fee, and display a valid registration number on all listings.

 Licensing and Permits